Chaitrada Chandrama: Soundtrack

 The music was composed and written by S. Narayan for Anand Audio company.

-Reviews
+Reception

 The film met with largely average and negative reviews upon release.
+The stadium CGI kept disappearing and appearing in the scenes where the U-19 Final match was taking place, thereby leading to times where an empty ground would be shown.
+Instead of hiring foreign actors to play the Australian players, Indian actors were used instead.
 Sify.com noted, "Chaitrada Chandrama falls flat as the story is outdated, the length is a big bore and maturity is lacking in key artistes".
 A critic from Bangalore Mirror wrote that "Lots of unnecessary scenes drag the film to an irritating length".